DataDog/hiring-engineers/test.md

 <br>

-<h3>2.
-Install a database instance.<h3>
+** 2. Install a database instance.

 While connected to your Vagrant instance via SSH, install a MySQL database.

-Note: We will just need a basic installation for now but for more information please see [here](https://www.digitalocean.com/community/tutorials/how-to-install-mysql-on-ubuntu-18-04) for Ubuntu installation or the official MySQL [website](https://dev.mysql.com/doc/refman/5.7/en/adding-users.html).
+* Note: We will just need a basic installation for now but for more information please see [here](https://www.digitalocean.com/community/tutorials/how-to-install-mysql-on-ubuntu-18-04) for Ubuntu installation or the official MySQL [website](https://dev.mysql.com/doc/refman/5.7/en/adding-users.html).

 <br>